Dear readers of ADxS.org, please forgive the disruption.

 The HFA is the absolute high frequency power.

-• Regarding HFA, the results are unclear in relation to ADHD.
+• With regard to HFA, the results are unclear in relation to ADHD.

-One large study found no differences between ADHD sufferers and non-sufferers, even when tested separately by gender, age, or ADHD subtype.13.
-One small study found decreased HFA scores.14 Another study found increased scores in boys with Inattention and Oppositional Defiant Disorder (ODD).15
+One large study found no differences between people with ADHD and those without, even when tested separately by gender, age, or ADHD subtype.15 One small study found decreased HFA scores.16 Another study found increased scores in boys with inattention and oppositional defiant behavior (ODD).17

 • Fears